TGAC/grassroots-docs/schema.md

 ##Operations

 The Operations tag is used to make an API call to a Grassroots Server.
-It conatins a single key-value pair.
+It contains a single key-value pair.

 * **operation** (required): A string which equates to a particular API call for the Operation.